ianeryan17/cs40_um/readme.md

 ---

 ## 🏫 About the Course
-CS40: Machine Structure and Assembly Language Programming Tufts University – Fall 2023
+CS40: Machine Structure and Assembly Language Programming, Tufts University – Fall 2023

 ---